Jim Risch: Idaho Senate

 Risch was first elected to the Idaho Senate from Ada County in 1974.
 He entered the state senate leadership in 1976, serving as majority leader and later as president pro tempore.

 In a dramatic upset, Risch was defeated for reelection in 1988 by Democratic political newcomer and Boise attorney Mike Burkett.
-As of mid-2006, it remains Idaho's most expensive legislative contest.

 In the second political defeat of his career, Risch lost the 1994 primary election for a state Senate seat to Roger Madsen.
-Risch returned to the state senate in 1995, as an appointee of Governor Phil Batt, who had named Madsen as the director of the Department of Labor, then known as the Department of Employment.
+Later that year Risch chaired Governor-elect Phil Batt's transition team, and after Batt took office he appointed Risch to the seat vacated by Madsen, who had been named as the director of the Department of Labor, then known as the Department of Employment.
+In 1996, Risch was elected Senate Majority Leader after defeating fellow Boise Republican Sheila Sorensen.

 39th lieutenant governor (2003–2006)

 In January 2001, Risch had his eye on the lieutenant governor's seat vacated by Butch Otter, who resigned after being elected to Congress, but Governor Dirk Kempthorne appointed state Senator Jack Riggs of Coeur d'Alene to the post instead.
 The next year, Risch defeated Riggs in the Republican primary and won the general election, spending $360,000 of his own money on the campaign.